GamesMaster: Review segments

 From the very first episode, GamesMaster included reviews of forthcoming titles.
 In an attempt to give the programme some authority and get the gaming press on their side, as well as eliminate the need for extra staff to review games, the reviews featured a host of magazines journalists from the publishing house EMAP.
 This meant the programme could pool the collective opinions of magazines like Mean Machines, C&VG and ACE.

 However, by series 5, it was decided that the reviews would be better presented by two of the programme's co-commentators, namely Rik Henderson and Dave Perry.
 It brought a much-needed stability to the format and some interesting banter between the reviewers.
 Series 6 also featured Rik, who was now joined by Ed Lomas, while series 7, due to time constraints and Dave Perry having resigned from the programme's cast (after complaining on-air about being "set up" during a Super Mario 64 challenge), employed two of its own research staff to present the slot, including Richard Pitt.

+Stage set

+Each series was set in a different location, with an in-universe narrative given for the changes of set, such as series 2 being set on an oil rig, which is evacuated at end of series 2 due to an explosion.
+The opening to series 3 has Dexter Fletcher announcing that the previous host (who had left the programme) had not survived.
+Diamond would later return in series 4 onwards which was set in Hell and then in Heaven for series 5.
+In the opening credits to series 6 Diamond was portrayed as falling from Heaven.
+The series 7 titles were a dream sequence in which Diamond travelled to the series' island setting.